pixelhumain/communecter/README.md

 	- can login
 	- searched by tag
 - Organizations
-	- can be created by a person
+	- can be created by a registered person
 		- can contain people
 		- can contain organisations
 	- be joined by a person